 By shining an ultra-precise laser on strontium atoms, researchers have created the world's most accurate atomic clock.
 The laser's frequency is fine-tuned to make an electron in the strontium atom jump between its energy levels, and the clock is synchronized to this frequency.
 It then measures time to within a billionth of a billionth of a second. " Clock with 8× 10-19 systematic uncertainty."
 A. Aeppli et al., Phys.
 Rev. Lett.
-(2024) @ Kyungtae Kim, JILA
+(2024) Jun Ye team, NIST and the University of Colorado Boulder (USA) @ Kyungtae Kim, JILA